spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 +++
 <a href="/news/2020/03/pa-coronavirus-updates-cases-map-live-tracker/">The Tracking the Spread dashboard</a> is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
 If you’re a researcher, journalist, or just a curious reader, you might have questions about the data we’re using or how we’re presenting it.
 This article is for you.

 Below, you’ll find information about our sourcing and methodology.
 Please refer to the bottom of this article for information about how the dashboard has changed over time.
-If you have a question that you don’t feel has been answered or you have other feedback on how we could improve the dashboard, don’t hesitate to email Carl Johnson at <a href="mailto:[cjohnson@spotlightpa.org](mailto:cjohnson@spotlightpa.org)">\[cjohnson@spotlightpa.org](mailto:cjohnson@spotlightpa.org)</a>.
+If you have a question that you don’t feel has been answered or you have other feedback on how we could improve the dashboard, don’t hesitate to email Carl Johnson at [cjohnson@spotlightpa.org](mailto:cjohnson@spotlightpa.org).

 ### Why provide a dashboard?